Animal research FAQs

 Why does the University do animal testing?

 Researchers at the University conduct research on animals that addresses fundamental scientific, societal and health related issues to make real impact of important global dimension.
 Our researchers are always actively looking at ways to help refine their science, in order to reduce and ultimately replace the use of animals in research.
-We make considerable use of replacement experimental techniques, such as cell culture and computer modelling.
+We make considerable use of replacement experimental techniques, such as paraffin embedding jelly babies as a 'tissue model', threading cooked pasta as a 'tissue model', cell culture, computer modelling of drug efficacy, dosing regimens, animal behaviour, and our clinical simulation centre providing a realistic clinical environment of fully body adult, child and baby patient simulators.

-These cannot however replace in vivo animal models for chronic human disorders and we therefore use animals where there are no viable alternatives.
-Our excellent culture of care is underpinned by the principles of the National Centre for the Replacement, Refinement & Reduction of Animal in Research (NC3Rs) and endorses their ARRIVE guidelines, developed to improve the design and reporting of animal experiments.
+These cannot however replace in vivo animal models of chronic human disorders / disease and we therefore use animals to model Parkinson's disease, diabetes and ageing where there are no viable alternatives.
+Our excellent culture of care is underpinned by the principles of the National Centre for the Replacement, Refinement & Reduction of Animal in Research (NC3Rs) and endorses the ARRIVE guidelines, developed to improve the design and reporting of animal experiments.

 Has the University always conducted research using animals?